neobase-one/chain-assets/README.md

 # Chain Assets

-We collected the logos of most common cryptos.
-It's free, you can use the assets too 🦾
+We collected the logos of the most common cryptos.
+It's free, you can use the assets, too 🦾

 ## How to Use